alecroessler/Softcore-SoC/Final_Project/Final project steps.md

 The first testing included using Chus main sampler system to run his ddfs test function.
 Modifed mmio\_sys\_sampler.sv for slot 12 instantiation.
 This creates a sine wave mimicking a siren and replays 5 times.
 I initially had trouble getting the sin\_rom.sv file to successfully load in the sin\_table.txt in Vivado as I tried to make it a .mem file instead of .txt.
 I was able to load it in eventually as txt and the test worked flawlessly.
+Remember to put in there have to change path of **/inst** to delete it to find CPU for mmi file.

+##### 1.2 Understanding DDFS Core-

+Read book and summarize chapter

+##### 1.3 Creating short and long pulses for Morse Code-

+## 2\.
+UART Communication with Computer:

+####

+##### 2.1 Basic UART Test via Chu's main\_sampler-

+#### 2.2 UART Understanding-

+Read book and summarize

+##### 2.3 Receiving from Computer and Displaying in ASCII on Seven Segment Display-

+2.3.1 Test Program-

+## 3\.
+Morse Code Logic: